 If ever there is a time for a little extra indulgence, it is Christmas.
 And, if there is ever something that typifies extra indulgence, it is dessert wines.
 These sweet treats, alongside more sweet treats – to me that’s Christmas.
+So, let’s look at the best dessert wines for Christmas.

 If you want a full in-depth look at some of the world’s sweetest, most famous wines and the desserts to go with them, then it is available here.
-However, in this article, we will run you through five styles of dessert wine for Christmas that we think are just right for any dinner table or armchair.
+However, in this article, we will run you through five styles of dessert wines for Christmas that we think are just right for any dinner table or armchair.

 We at Savage Vines have long championed the world of Sicilian wine.
 Therefore, it should come as no shock that first up on our list of Christmas treats is Marsala.
 This Sicilian fortified wine really began to take off in the British market, in the late 18th century.
 The famous Admiral Nelson, had a standing order of 500 bottles a year.
 Indeed, the British Navy was likely responsible for a lot of the early demand for Marsala.